Advanced Business Writing Skills

 Throughout the course there will be short exercises and quizzes so you can check your understanding and hone your skills.

-Better Business Writing Skills – Level Two is written and presented by Mark Morris and Philip Fiske de Gouveia.
+Advanced Business Writing Skills is written and presented by Mark Morris and Philip Fiske de Gouveia.

 Mark is an award-winning professional speechwriter with more than fifteen years of experience writing for senior politicians in the United Kingdom and internationally – including for two former Prime Ministers.
 During his career, he’s written thousands of speeches to audiences across Europe and North America.